ang3el7z/windows-singbox-ui/README.md

 3. Add subscriptions in the "Profile" section
 4. Select a subscription and click "START" on the main page

+### Updating the Application

+When a new version is available:
+1. The version label will show "Update available: vX.X.X" (clickable)
+2. Click on the version to start the update
+3. The updater window will open showing the update progress
+4. The updater will automatically:
+   - Download the update
+   - Stop the application and SingBox
+   - Install the update (preserving your data)
+   - Start the updated application
+5. On success, the updater closes automatically.
+On error, it stays open for review.

 ## Data Structure

 On first launch, the application automatically creates: